infrabel/docs-gnap/docs/error-handling.markdown

 ## Application errors

-GNaP.Web.Themes will gracefully handle unexpected application errors due to one of the following reasons:
+themes-gnap will gracefully handle unexpected application errors due to one of the following reasons:

 - a controller logic error
 - an error that occurs in a directive